chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 * How quickly do you need the results?
 * Are there other higher value tasks that the operator should be freed up for?

-If there are a few things that we've shown (also the things to take away), these are that:
+If there are a few things that we've shown (also the things to take away), these are:

 1. **Computer vision technology can save time and effort for the Air Force.** We don't see many open case studies - hopefully this series of posts will serve as one.
 But this is just one of the many applications of AI.
 Models for other tasks like identifying ground targets or ships could be built with a similar approach.
 2. **Computer vision technology is readily available.** It's cheap (effectively free), and it can be harnessed relatively quickly if you have people with the right technical expertise and domain knowledge.